FelixAllard/GITHUB-NAVIGATOR/README.md

 - [Champlain Pet Clinic](https://github.com/cgerard321/champlain_petclinic) : I made the entire emailing-service and it's testing.
 - [ASP-MVC-Movie-Review-Platform](https://github.com/FelixAllard/ASP-MVC-Movie-Review-Platform) : This project was a simple homework to implement MVC pattern into an application!
 - [PrototypeApplication](https://github.com/FelixAllard/PrototypeAppointmentSystem) : This project is a simple homework and an introduction to MVC pattern with ASP.Net
+- [Authentification Lab](https://github.com/FelixAllard/ASP.Net-Authentification-lab) : This project is a simple practice and and introduction to Authentification in a ASP.Net Api
 WPF application
 - [ThunderstoreModFormatter](https://github.com/FelixAllard/ThunderstoreModFormatter) : A little experiment that uses the window file system to find the mods present on your device and see each different type of mod.
 It uses a Sqlite databse to keep the mods in the memmory so you can view the mods details without having to navigate to the thunderstore.io website.
 The interface wasn't the main focus [FINAL VERSION]